 Although nearly any food can trigger an allergic reaction, there are eight common foods that cause the majority of reactions.
 The most common food allergens include: milk, egg, peanut, tree nuts, soy, wheat, fish and shellfish.
 Other allergens include: latex, insect venom (e.g. bee stings) and medications.
+In addition, chemicals and fragrances found in air fresheners and diffused essential oils can trigger allergy symptoms, aggravate existing allergies and worsen asthma.
 An allergic reaction can occur within minutes (most common) to 1-2 hours after exposure; death has been reported to occur within minutes.
 It is important that students, parents, physicians and school personnel work collaboratively to create a safe learning environment for all.

 The purpose of this document is to provide guidelines to support students with life- threatening allergies, minimize the risk of accidental exposure to allergens and have a plan to recognize and manage allergic reactions and anaphylaxis at school.

 This Plan is adopted by the Hamilton School District Board of Education pursuant to Wis.
 Stat. §118.2925(2)(a).
 District personnel, District students, and parent/guardians must review and comply with all applicable guidelines outlined in the Plan for the Management of Students with Life-Threatening Allergies.
 This Plan will be provided to District students and parent/guardians annually during the registration process in Infinite Campus.
 Copies of the Plan shall be available in each school office of the District and will be provided to students and parents/guardians upon request.
-This Plan is also available on the Internet at https://www.hamilton.k12.wi.us/
+The Plan can also be viewed here.